princekouassi/Squirrels_Experiment_COMPLETE_CODE/README.md

-## JavaScript code for the squirrels experiment
+## JavaScript/HTML?CSS code for the squirrels experiment

 Remember to pull the latest version of this experiment for the most up-to-date version.